Updated June 27, 2023

-Below is the 8 topmost comparison between Random Error vs Systematic Error
+Below is the 8 topmost comparison between Random Error vs Systematic Error:

-|Definition||It’s occurred due to uncertain changes in the environment and fluctuates every time in measurement.||It is a constant error and remains the same for all the measurements.|
+|Definition||Uncertain environmental changes cause fluctuations in the measurement every time.||It is a constant error and remains the same for all the measurements.|

-|Minimize||By repeatedly taking the reading and calculating the average or mean from repeated readings.||By comparing the value against standard value and by improving the structure of equipment.|
+|Minimize||By repeatedly taking the reading and calculating the average or mean from repeated readings.||By comparing the value against the standard value and by improving the structure of the equipment.|

-|Magnitude of Error||Each time give the different result that it varies every time.||Result remains the same or constant every time.|
+|Magnitude of Error||Each time gives a different result that it varies every time.||The result remains the same or constant every time.|

 |Direction of Error||It occurs in both directions.||It occurs in the same direction.|

-|No Subtypes||Subtypes Instrument, Environment, and Systematic Error.|
+|Sub Type of Error||No Subtypes||Subtypes Instrument, Environment, and Systematic Error.|

-|Value||Price is a combination of cost.||Costs are lowered when they are compared with the cost in terms of value.|
+|Value||Price is a combination of costs.||Costs are lower when compared with the cost in terms of value.|

 |Error Example||Reaction time, measurement error from insufficient precision, parallax error (if dial viewed from a random angle each time)||Scale error, zero error, parallax error (if dial viewed from the same angle)|